Should I Move or Refurbish My Current Office?

 This was a blog by Roy James

 Amos Beech ran an internal blog competition.
 The above article, written by Roy James, won the category for being ‘website worthy’.
-Roy is the Operations Director here and he is known for being a man of few words.
+Roy is the Operations Director (see video below) and he is known for being a man of few words.
 Consequentially, we were all very impressed with his 1300 word blog!
 He has made his point very well.

 Read another blog from the same competition from our sister company on their website: Incognito Underfloor Heating.